What is Program Compliance in Partner Management?

 | Performance Standards | Partners meet agreed-upon sales targets, training requirements, or service levels. | Drives desired outcomes and ensures program ROI. |

 Compliance provides the necessary guardrails for partners to operate autonomously yet within the strategic boundaries set by the vendor.
-It helps to standardize partner behavior where necessary, while still allowing for the flexibility required to adapt to diverse market conditions and customer needs.
+Standardizing partner behavior where necessary, it still allows for the flexibility required to adapt to diverse market conditions and customer needs.
 This balance is crucial for a thriving and scalable partner ecosystem.

 3. Core Principles of Effective Compliance